By Kathy Santo | Updated: April 26 2019

 Well, that can happen (in a canine sense) at the dog park.
 It could be lots of fun and laughs, or it could be a disaster.
-The best way to keep yourself and your dog having a fun and safe good time is to do the following:
+These are my tried and true suggestions on the best ways to keep yourself and your dog safe while you’re having fun:

 The Dog Who Should Never Go There

 This is a hard fact for some owners to swallow, but some dogs aren’t dog park material.
-If you have a defensive dog, a dog who resource guards, a shy or fearful dog, then you should steer clear of the parks.
-That’s not to say that you can’t find a few like-minded dogs and have your own playgroup in someone’s fenced yard, or on long lines in a safe area, but do realize that a dog park is not right for every dog.
+If you have a defensive dog, a dog who resource guards, or a shy or fearful dog, then you should steer clear of the parks.
+That’s not to say that you can’t find a few like-minded dogs and have your own playgroup in someone’s fenced yard, but do realize that a dog park is not right for every dog.

-The Owner Who Should Never Go There (with a dog)
+The Owner Who Should Never Go There (with their dog)

 The Other Owner Who Should Never Go There (with a dog)